 This class is a way to stop taking language for granted.
 Each story we read estranges us from some basic property of language and makes us see that it’s not as mundane or obvious as we’d thought.

-- Story of Your Life by Ted Chiang4 [comments]
+- Story of Your Life by Ted Chiang

-- The Truth of Fact, the Truth of Feeling by Ted Chiang8 [comments]
+- The Truth of Fact, the Truth of Feeling by Ted Chiang

-- Every Boy Should Have a Man by Preston Allen9 [comments]
+- Every Boy Should Have a Man by Preston Allen

-- Message in a Bottle by Nalo Hopkinson13 [comments]
+- Message in a Bottle by Nalo Hopkinson

 How I chose the readings

 Science fiction?
-Not all of these stories are quintessential sci-fi; they’re not all about science or technology, space travel or aliens.
+You’ll probably notice right away that not all of these stories are quintessential sci-fi, meaning that they’re not all about science or technology, space travel or aliens.
 But they are all sci-fi by Philip K. Dick’s (1981) definition: they create and explore alternative worlds in order to defamiliarize our real world.

-[T]he essence of science fiction [is] the conceptual dislocation within the society so that as a result a new society is generated in the author’s mind, transferred to paper, and from paper it occurs as a convulsive shock in the reader’s mind, the shock of dysrecognition.
+‘[T]his is the essence of science fiction, the conceptual dislocation within the society so that as a result a new society is generated in the author’s mind, transferred to paper, and from paper it occurs as a convulsive shock in the reader’s mind, the shock of dysrecognition.
+He knows that it is not his actual world that he is reading about.’

 Each of the stories in my list has given me this shock of dysrecognition, and my goal is for students to experience it too.

-That said, if you prefer to categorize some of these stories as speculative fiction rather than sci-fi, I have no objection.
-In fact I thought about calling the course ‘Language & Linguistics in Speculative Fiction,’ but Emory has a 30-character limit on course titles. 🙂
+That said, if you prefer to call some of these stories speculative fiction instead of science fiction, I have no objection.
+(In fact I thought about calling the course ‘Language & Linguistics in Speculative Fiction,’ but Emory has a 30-character limit on course titles.)

 Language/linguistics?
-Many people, I’ve found, expect a course called Language & Linguistics in Sci-Fi to be all about constructed languages—Klingon, Elvish, Dothraki, etc. Conlang courses are great, and I’ve posted some information about them here.
+Many people, I’ve found, expect a course called Language & Linguistics in Sci-Fi to be all about constructed languages (conlangs)—Klingon, Elvish, Dothraki, etc. Conlang courses are great, and I’ve posted some information about them here.

 But the primary goal of my course is not to analyze individual languages.
 Rather, I want to read stories to help us think about ‘big-L’ Language: what language is (technology, biological reflex, magic, art?); how language mediates our perception, memory, agency and identity; how language makes us human.